Jérémie Carboni: Musique(s) électronique(s)

-Musique(s) électronique(s): les bruitistes et leur descendance is a documentary film shot between 2010 and 2012 by Carboni.
-It is about the history of electronic music, musique concrète, and experimental music, ranging from Luigi Russolo's 1913 manifesto The Art of Noises to the modern generation.
+His most notable documentary, Musique(s) électronique(s): les bruitistes et leur descendance, filmed between 2010 and 2012, explores the history of electronic and experimental music and was released in 2013.
+The film covers the history of electronic music, musique concrète, and experimental music, ranging from Luigi Russolo's 1913 manifesto The Art of Noises to the contemporary generation.
 Composers, including Jean Michel Jarre, Emilie Simon, François Bayle, Michel Chion, Christian Zanési, and Teho Teardo, discuss how and why they composed electronic music pieces.
-The film's premiere was screened in Paris, on June 19, 2013, at the La Gaîté Lyrique theatre.
+The film premiered in Paris on 19 June 2013 at the La Gaîté Lyrique theatre.